-Whilst it’s incredibly important all entrepreneur’s advance their knowledge and skills in the form of getting an education the majority of entrepreneurs do so organically; as at their core they are problem solvers and spend their time investigating potential solutions.
-In this way, they are part detective and part inventor – both require a substantial amount of knowledge, but usually this knowledge is focused in a very specific area of concern.
+Whilst it’s incredibly important all entrepreneurs advance their knowledge and skills in the form of getting an education the majority of entrepreneurs do so organically; as at their core, they are problem solvers and spend their time investigating potential solutions.
+In this way, they are part detective and part inventor – both require a substantial amount of knowledge, but usually, this knowledge is focused on a very specific area of concern.

 Indeed, many entrepreneur’s would find academic courses far too broad as they are by nature application focused and don’t wish to waste their time engaged in unnecessary tasks and would therefore find themselves frustrated by pointless projects and group workshops – when it’s in their blood to lead a team driven toward a specific and poignant goal.